-- The principal recognizes the urgency of the need for child-care services and is in the forefront of community moves to provide those services.
+- The principal recognizes the urgency of the need for child-care services and is in the forefront of community movement to provide those services.

-- The principal works with preschool and day-care providers to assure a smooth transition into the public school.
+- The principal works with preschool and child care providers to assure a smooth transition into the public school.

 - The principal vigorously promotes understanding of the early childhood program.